hurchalla/factoring/README.md

 >cmake --install . --prefix *the_folder_you_want_to_install_to*

 This will copy all the header files needed for the factoring library to the installation folder of your choosing.
-When compiling your project, you'll of course need to ensure that you have the installed folder as part of your include path.
+When compiling your project, you'll of course need to ensure that you have that folder as part of your include path.

 For good performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.